Three candidates for Fort Smith Police Chief job

 FORT SMITH, Ark.
-(KFTA) — There are three candidates for the position of Fort Smith Chief of Police.
+(KNWA) — There are three candidates for the position of Fort Smith Chief of Police.

 Andrew Harvey is the Palestine Texas Chief of Police since 2017.
 He has more than two decades of law enforcement experience; 21 years were spent with the Dallas, Texas police department.
 While there he was accountable for 300+ personnel and lead Patrol Lieutenants, Sergeants and Officers.
 He served in the military from 1987 to 2008 and retired with the United States Air National Guard.